terrychitter/arnette-ai/README.md

 # Arnette AI
 Arnette AI is a conversational/assist AI that makes use of Large Language Models (LLMs) to respond to users and their requests or commands.
+**Note:**This project is still a work-in-progress and will not perform fully to the description.

 ## Installation and Configuration